-The Foundation is a year of fundamental art education, intended for students looking to become better artists, build a well-rounded portfolio, or lay the groundwork for further education in digital production or a related field.
+The Foundation Course of Study is up to a year of fundamental art education, intended for students looking to become better artists, build a well-rounded portfolio, or lay the groundwork for further education in digital production or a related field.
 Whether this training is appropriate for you depends on your prior experience as well as your personal development goals.
 We recommend speaking with an Admissions Advisor to determine if this is the right path for you.

 What are the enrollment requirements?

-Students looking to enroll in the Foundation must have a High School diploma or equivalent.
+Students looking to enroll individual courses within the Foundation studies must have a High School diploma or equivalent.
 Gnomon’s classes are intended for students 18 years of age or above.
 Individuals who are 17 may be considered for the Foundation in Art & Design as long as they turn 18 years of age within 90 days of the start of their course and present a GPA of 3.0 or above on High School transcripts.
 Please visit the How to Enroll section for more information.

 I don’t have a portfolio.
 Can I still enroll?

-Yes-- you do not need a portfolio to take the Foundation.
+Yes-- you do not need a portfolio.
 However, we recommend speaking with an Admissions advisor to ensure the courses will be appropriate for you based on your skill level and goals.

 Do I need to be apply and be accepted?